dmbarbour/wikilon/docs/AwelonLang.md

         42 true w == true 42
         42 [] b   == [42]

-Support for value words is implied by the lazy link rules.
+Support for named values is implicit with the lazy link rules.
 I'm just making it explicit.
-Value words are essential for preserving human-meaningful structure and hypermedia resource references.
+Named values are essential for preserving human-meaningful structure and broad support for hypermedia resource references.

 ## Stalled Computation